arpithpm/expense-manager/TECHNICAL_GUIDE.md

 ## Overview

-This guide provides detailed technical information about the implementation of item-level expense tracking with multi-currency support in ReceiptRadar.
+This guide provides detailed technical information about the implementation of item-level expense tracking with comprehensive multi-currency support (50+ currencies) in ReceiptRadar.

 ## Architecture Changes